SABS-R3/module01_software_engineering/13_optimization_2/practicals/practical.md

    will you get the cell positions from this class back to python?
 What is the cost of evaluating the interactions now, and how does this scale with $N$ (plot this)?

+# OpenMP

+1. The Mandelbrot set is the set of points $C$ in the complex plane that do not diverge under the following recurence relation:

+$$
+z_{n+1} = z_n + C
+$$

+   where $z_0 = C$.
+The point $C$ is determined to be contained in the set if $z_n$ does not diverge to infinity.
+The serial code given in `mandelbrot.cpp` calculates the area of the (symmetric) mandelbrot set by looping over a set of discrete points in the box of the upper half of complex plane.
+The equation above is applied to each point, and that point is determined to lie within the mandelbrot set if the threshold condition $|z| \le 2$ is satisfied after 2000 iterations.
+Parallelise this code using OpenMP and measure the time spend calculating the area for increasing number of threads.

 # Python parallel programming